On this page:

 Water agencies manage many of Victoria's recreational areas and waterways.
 A variety of works are performed to enable visitors to enjoy their sites.
 This might include installing and maintaining picnic grounds, toilet facilities, boat ramps and mooring facilities, bird hides and safe walking or cycling paths.

-This work is done while balancing the competing interests of waterways.
-This is to find the balance of social benefits with the economic uses and the environmental needs of the water catchment areas they lie within.
 Many of these water storages supply water for drinking and agriculture.
 They are also important habitat for biodiversity.
 Because of this, visitors should check to see if there are limits on what recreational activities are allowed within them.
 This information is available on water corporation websites.

 Geospatial technology is being used at popular sites such as Lake Eildon.
 This technology will create online interactive maps to highlight recreational opportunities and facilities.
 Legislation is also used to end commercial fishing in the Gippsland Lakes.
 This prioritised fish stock for recreational fishing.